Red Hat OpenShift v1.28.1

 Once you have credentials to the private repository, you will need to create

-, for the EDB Postgres for Kubernetes operator images
+postgresql-operator-pull-secret, for the EDB Postgres® AI for CloudNativePG™ Cluster operator images

-You can create each secret via the oc create
+You can create this secret using the oc create command by replacing <TOKEN> with

-is the repository token for your EDB account, as explained in "How to retrieve the token"
+the repository token for your EDB account, as explained in

-The EDB Postgres for Kubernetes operator can be found in the Red Hat OperatorHub directly from your OpenShift dashboard.
+The EDB Postgres® AI for CloudNativePG™ Cluster operator can be found in the Red Hat OperatorHub directly from your OpenShift dashboard.

 Navigate in the web console to the